The Birds (Respighi)

 The suite was used for the ballet of the same name, with choreography by Cia Fornaroli, first performed at Sanremo Casinò Municipale on 19 February 1933; with choreography by Margarita Wallmann at the Teatro Colón, Buenos Aires, on 27 February 1940; and by Robert Helpmann, with design by Chiang Yee, by the Sadler's Wells Ballet at the New Theatre, London on 24 November 1942.

-Between 1965 and 1977 the first movement was used as the opening and closing theme for BBC TV series Going for a Song.
+Between 1965 and 1977 the first movement was used as the opening and closing theme for the BBC TV series Going for a Song.
 The music played along with the sound of a bird in a cage automaton.